 - 2 to 3 tbsp orange juice

-- On a well-floured work surface, knead dough 3 to 4 times to release air pockets.
+- On a well-floured work surface, knead dough 2 to 3 times to release air pockets.
 Using a floured rolling pin, roll out dough to an 18-by-14-inch rectangle.
-Brush some filling over bottom half of rectangle and fold over top half to enclose.
+Brush some filling over half of rectangle and fold over top half to enclose.
 Brush some filling over top, as above, and fold to enclose.
 Let rest 5 min.

-When ready to bake, remove outside wrapping, leaving coated plastic wrap loosely over tops.
+- If frozen: On the day of baking, remove outside wrapping, leaving coated plastic wrap loosely over tops.
 Let dough thaw and rise until almost doubled in bulk, 2 to 2½ hours.

 For another tasty bread recipe, try my Chocolate Filled Rolls made with frozen bread dough!
 Couldn't be easier.